hassan-attar/tourify-API/readme.md

 ## Introduction

-The Natours API provides a comprehensive backend solution for managing tours and related activities.
+The Tourify API provides a comprehensive backend solution for managing tours and related activities.
 Whether you're an administrator creating tours, users booking experiences, or reviewers leaving feedback, this API handles it all.

 ## Features